Destinations, North Carolina, Travel, USA

 A sign showing the number of adoptions at Crooked Tail Greensboro

-Who knows – you might just find your new best friend in Greensboro!
+Who knows?
+You might just find your new best friend in Greensboro!

 Even if you’re not looking to take home a Greensboro souvenir that purrs, a visit to Crooked Tail Cat Cafe is a wonderful way to spend an afternoon.
 The cat cafe partners with a local rescue to fill its space with sweet, adoptable kitties who are ready to socialize.
 Reservations are recommended, but you just might luck into a free spot.
 If so, grab a coffee from the cafe in the back, a toy ribbon or feather, and get ready to play!